Physical activity

 Physical activity is effective in preventing and relieving stress, improve a student’s sense of control, coping ability, distract from negative thoughts and improve cognitive function.

-Scheduling regular physical activity can improve attention and mood, develop positive self-esteem and provide opportunities to socialise and gain social support.
-Sustained involvement in structured physical activity may offer benefits to motor, cognitive, social and behavioural functioning.
+Scheduling regular and structured physical activity can improve attention and mood, develop positive self-esteem, resilience and provide opportunities to socialise and gain social support.
+Sustained involvement in structured physical activity may offer benefits to motor, cognitive, social, wellbeing and behavioural functioning.

 If the behaviour persists despite trying a number of interventions, discuss the student’s situation with a supervisor or member of the learning and wellbeing support staff at your school.